-A publicly traded pharmaceutical company with a single product in late development requested support to oversee safety in a late phase clinical trial.
+A publicly traded pharmaceutical company with a single product in late development requested the support of FHA to oversee safety in a late phase clinical trial.
 The role included several components:

 - Providing significant education to the client company about elements of an effective Pharmacovigilance (PV) system

-- Determining how each of the above were being met, both by sponsor (client) and CRO
+- Determining how each of the above were being met, both by the sponsor (client) and CRO

 - Authoring a small number of standard operating procedures (SOP) to support the safety processes

-Step 1: We performed an analysis of sponsor and CRO obligations for the recently initiated clinical trial.
-We built a model that allowed us to understand how obligations were being met by both parties and allowed us to identify gaps in both sides.
+We performed an analysis of sponsor and CRO obligations for the recently initiated clinical trial.
+We built a model that allowed us to understand how obligations were being met by both parties and allowed us to identify gaps on both sides.